Weasle/Formagic/README.md

 FORMAGIC LINKS
 --------------
-You will find the official Formagic project site here: http://www.formagic-php.net
+You will find the official Formagic project site and documentation here: http://www.formagic-php.net

 Formagic Sourceforge page: